Entities

 Transcript

-"biblicistic," although they are nothing but the heirs of Medieval a, in their arguments--- I have been accused of using the term being in a way which contradicts the personalistic character of religion, and especially of b.
-Now to this I want to answer---and I think ALL c in theology, from the earliest periods up to present theology, and give the same answer in essence--- namely that being is not a hypostasized dwhich is, so to speak put beside reality as ANOTHER reality, but is the experience of a quality in all realities and through all reality, namely of the e And this is a matter of f because every human being is in every moment threatened by innumerable forms of nonbeing, of destruction of the g Therefore h is on the ONE hand a philosophical decision, to be defended with philosophical arguments on the basis of the meaning of it is on the OTHER hand an expression of j about one's participation in k
+“biblicistic,” although they are nothing but the heirs of Medieval nominalism, in their arguments – I have been accused of using the term being in a way which contradicts the personalistic character of religion, and especially of biblical religion.
+Now to this I want to answer – and I think all ontologists in theology, from the earliest periods up to present theology, and give the same answer in essence – namely that being is not a hypostasized universal which is, so to speak put beside reality as another reality, but is the experience of a quality in all realities and through all reality, namely of the power of being over against nonbeing.
+And this is a matter of ultimate concern because every human being is in every moment threatened by innumerable forms of nonbeing, of destruction of the structure of being.
+Therefore ontology is on the one hand a philosophical decision, to be defended with philosophical arguments on the basis of the meaning of universals; it is on the other hand an expression of ultimate concern about one's participation in the power of being itself.

 And then the opposition.
-The opposition comes from a special power of being which in some way transcends all others, namely the l Here the m argument receives its religious dimension, namely that the bearer of n can only be he in whom the ultimate itself becomes conscious---and this is the person.
-Therefore a philosophy in which the person is swallowed by being, is a philosophy which is not only a matter of philosophical arguments but which is a matter of o about the dignity and ultimate significance of personal existence.
+The opposition comes from a special power of being which in some way transcends all others, namely the power of being which we call “personal.”
+Here the nominalist argument receives its religious dimension, namely that the bearer of ultimate concern can only be he in whom the ultimate itself becomes conscious – and this is the person.
+Therefore a philosophy in which the person is swallowed by being, is a philosophy which is not only a matter of philosophical arguments but which is a matter of ultimate concern about the dignity and ultimate significance of personal existence.

 Register